asheroto/Extension-Exporter/README.md

 # Extension Exporter

 Extension Exporter is a Chrome extension designed to export the names and URLs of all your installed extensions into an HTML file.
-This extension is the reimagined edition of the previously available extension named 'Export links of all extensions', which was removed from the Chrome Web Store due to security concerns.
 This extension is fully open-source to ensure transparency and safety.
-The icon has also been redesigned from the original.

 ## Features

-- Export installed extension names and URLs into an organized HTML file, with enabled and disabled extensions clearly separated.
+- **Export Installed Extensions**: Organize installed extension names and homepage URLs into an offline HTML file (no dependencies).
+- **Local Execution**: All code runs locally without connecting to remote servers.
+- **Easy-to-use**: Click the extension button to instantly generate the HTML file.
+- **Cross-browser compatibility**: Currently functions on both Chrome and Edge browsers.
+- **Separate Enabled and Disabled Extensions**: Clearly distinguish between enabled and disabled extensions.
-- Includes CRX download links for each extension.
+- **CRX Download Links**: Includes download links (CRX) for each extension.
-- Generates a timestamp for the export.
-- Provides a text-only listing with a copy-to-clipboard function.
+- **Text-only Listing**: Provides a text-based listing with a copy-to-clipboard function.
-- Toggle visibility of CRX download icons.
+- **Toggle CRX Download**: Easily toggle visibility of CRX download icons.
-- Easy-to-use: just click the extension button at the top-right of your browser, and the HTML file is generated instantly.
-- All code runs locally: the extension does not make any connection to remote servers.
+- **Toggle Stats**: View extension stats using [Chrome-Stats.com](https://chrome-stats.com/) or [Edge-Stats.com](https://edge-stats.com/).
+These sites provide statistics on the usage, popularity, and ratings of Chrome and Edge extensions, aiding users in assessing their reliability and performance.
+- **Toggle CRXcavator Report**: Access [CRXcavator](https://crxcavator.io/) reports for extensions, providing detailed security assessments, including information on the remote servers to which the extension connects, to evaluate the security risks associated with browser extensions.

 ## Installation